 AMR’s estimate of the size of marijuana markets also includes wholesale sales.
 Estimates of wholesale sales were developed using wholesale pricing and gross margin data.
 This data was supplied by survey participants and individual companies under confidentiality agreements.
 Wholesale sales are largely affected by specific provisions in state marijuana regulations.
-For example, Colorado requires that retailers grow 70% of the product they sell at their dispensaries.
-Such provisions reduce wholesale market activity.
+For example, some states require that the cultivator and retailer be the same entity.
+Such provisions eliminate wholesale market activity in that state.
 AMR adjusted the wholesale market sizes to reflect the role that wholesale markets play in each state.

-The analysis also provides a market projection (AMR’s best estimate of the size of the marijuana market in 2014 based upon growth in existing and new markets) and an estimate of market potential (AMR’s best estimate of maximum potential market size if new states pass medical or Adult Use marijuana regulations in the future).
+The analysis also provides a market projection (AMR’s best estimate of the size of the marijuana market based upon growth in existing and new markets) and an estimate of market potential (AMR’s best estimate of maximum potential market size if new states pass medical or Adult Use marijuana regulations in the future).

-In estimating the market size for 2014 in existing and new medical marijuana markets, AMR analyzed the relationships between policy implementation, patient access and market performance.
+In estimating the market size in existing and new medical marijuana markets, AMR analyzed the relationships between policy implementation, patient access and market performance.
 AMR considered the potential customer populations (percentage of general population with a qualifying condition) in these states and also potential saturation rates (percentage of this population that would in fact use legal cannabis).
 Much of the data used in the estimates of market projections and potential market size was produced by extrapolating the best available epidemiological data.
 Extrapolated data carries certain limitations and potentially large margins of error.
 Some of the extrapolated data for this report utilized national incidence and prevalence rates adjusted for statewide population figures.

-AMR created individual models for each state based on its 2013 market size or comparable market.
-These models were informed by data collected through AMR’s 2013 surveys, proprietary data collected by AMR in 2011 and historic data from government sources.
+AMR created individual models for each state based on its previous year market size or comparable market.
+These models were informed by data collected through AMR’s surveys, proprietary data collected by AMR and historic data from government sources.
 In each state, AMR conducted a detailed analysis of policy implementation and adjusted retail activity and consumer adoption based on the regulatory hurdles and implementation timelines.
 In many new markets, retails sales are assumed to only be occurring for a fraction of the year.